freeCodeCamp/guide/src/pages/certificates/use-the-map-method-to-extract-data-from-an-array/index.md

 ---
-title: Iterate Over Arrays with Map
+title: Use the Map Method to Extract Data from an Array
 ---
 Using _map_ is the best way to iterate through an array or object.
 Map uses a function to pretty much do whatever you want it to do.
 It will pass each value to the callback function.